Reading Time: 8 minutes

 Car carrier drivers are most often unable to predict exactly where they will be until the week of the trip.
 It’s difficult for them to accept space reservations far in advance, no matter how reliable they are.
 This post will help you understand how we calculate the amount of time it takes to ship a vehicle.

 The best way to get a good price and accurate delivery estimate is to book your snowbird car shipping 7-10 days ahead of time.

 Plan Your Snowbird Car Shipping

 Once you have your accommodation dates booked, it’s time to start calling for snowbird car shipping quotes.
 If you don’t have someone who can inspect your vehicle when it arrives at its destination, plan the delivery for after your arrival.
 You can calculate that by finding out the estimated shipping duration and subtracting that from your arrival date.

 Shortcut to everything you need to know about car shipping.

 How Much Does Snowbird Car Shipping Cost

 Car shipping costs vary, based on fuel prices, distances and routes.
-Car shipping companies tend to accommodate snowbirds who travel across long distances by offering lower per-mile rates.
+Car shipping companies tend to accommodate snowbirds who travel across long distances by offering lower per-mile rates as part of their auto transport contracts.
 Off-season snowbird car shipping is cheaper than it is during the snowbird peak season.